Select residents allowed to survey damage from the Creek Fire

-FRESNO COUNTY, California (KSEE/KGPE) – Select residents whose homes were in the Creek Fire burn area will be allowed back inside the restricted zone to survey the damage and salvage any belongings.
+FRESNO COUNTY, California (KSEE) – Select residents whose homes were in the Creek Fire burn area will be allowed back inside the restricted zone to survey the damage and salvage any belongings.

 According to the Fresno County Sheriff’s Office, officials are working to identify the safe-zones for re-entry.
 So far, people living in four specific areas will be allowed re-entry on two separate days.